Haren Pandya: 2002 Gujarat violence

 It has also been revealed that Pandya had testified before The Concerned Citizens Tribunal on 2002 Gujarat riots.
 Referring to Pandya's testimony, the tribunal's report says:

 The tribunal received direct information through a testimony from a highly placed source of a meeting (on February 27, 2002) where the CM [Modi], two or three senior cabinet colleagues, the Ahmedabad police commissioner and an IG police were present.
 The meeting had a singular purpose: the senior-most police officials were told that they should expect a "Hindu reaction" after Godhra.
 They were also told they should not do anything to contain this reaction.

 Hosbet Suresh, who was a member of the tribunal, testified before the tribunal and a recording of Pandya's testimony before the tribunal exists.

-The Supreme Court appointed Special Investigation Team (SIT), after investigation, concluded that the Haren Pandya was not present in any such meeting and that such a claim is a "figment of imagination".
-The call records of Haren Pandya showed that he was in Ahmedabad City at the time of the alleged meeting while meeting was at CM's residence in Gandhinagar.
+The Supreme Court-appointed Special Investigation Team (SIT), after investigation, concluded that Haren Pandya was not present in any such meeting and that such a claim is a "figment of imagination".
+The call records of Haren Pandya showed that he was in Ahmedabad at the time of the alleged meeting while meeting was at CM's residence in Gandhinagar.
 This fact was used to conclude that Pandya could not have been present at the meeting.
-All the participants of the meeting said that no MoS or Cabinet Minister was present at the meeting(Haren Pandya was MoS Revenue at that time).
+All the participants of the meeting said that no MoS or Cabinet Minister was present at the meeting (Haren Pandya was MoS Revenue at that time).
 SIT accused Haren Pandya of misleading statements.
 SIT also said that the testimony of Haren Pandya and Sanjiv Bhatt were only to sensationalise and politicise the matters.